Effiong Dickson Bob: Professional career

 Bob became a member of the Nigerian Bar Association in 1984.
-He served in law chambers as a Youth Corper, on completion of his national youth service and later on established a law firm - Effiong Bob and Associates.
-During his time as Attorney General, in Akwa Ibom State from 1999-2002 he served as a member of the Council of Legal Education (Nigerian Law School); Member, Committee on Recruitment and Discipline (Nigerian Law School); Member Body of Attorneys General in the Federation; Member, Body of Benchers; and Member, Akwa Ibom State Judicial Commission.
-He is a Member of the National Executive Committee of the Nigerian Bar Association.
+He served in law chambers as a Youth Corper, on completion of his national youth service and later on established a law firm, Effiong Bob and Associates.

+During his time as Attorney General, in Akwa Ibom State from 1999 to 2002, he served as a member of the Council of Legal Education (Nigerian Law School).

+He was a Member of the Committee on Recruitment and Discipline (Nigerian Law School), of the Member Body of Attorneys General in the Federation, of the Body of Benchers, of the Akwa Ibom State Judicial Commission, and is a Member of the National Executive Committee of the Nigerian Bar Association.

 Family and business

-He is married to Mrs Comfort Bob and they have three children.
-He is chairman of the Leenford Group of Companies Limited, a Nigerian company involved in businesses ranging from mining to hospitality.
-Comfort Bob is the CEO.
+He is married with three children.
+He is chairman (and his wife is CEO) of the Leenford Group of Companies Limited, a Nigerian company involved in businesses ranging from mining to hospitality.